 New Macs come with a version of OS X pre-installed, just waiting for you to dive in and get to work or play.
 But there may be times when you will need to install OS X yourself, such as to recover from a hardware problem or upgrade to a newer version of OS X. Whatever the reason, these guides will help you through the installation process.

-- Upgrade Install of OS X Mountain Lion
+- OS X 10.8 Mountain Lion Installation Guides

 Setting Up Your Mac: System Preferences